North Fife and The River Tay

-Landscape and the Long-Distance Call.
+Landscape and the long-distance call.

 The river slides east, always a constant companion.
 Rough stone and the promise of Lochnagar to the north.
 Not today.